130e/nix-config/README.md

 ## No-reproducibility Hack

-- VSCodium FHS plugins
+- VSCodium FHS extensions
 - [onlyoffice fonts](https://nixos.wiki/wiki/Onlyoffice)
 - gnome extension config and shortcuts

 ## Desktop

-I am a bit tired of configuring my DE and currently using gnome.
+Tired of configuring my DE and currently using gnome.

 ### GNOME

 The gnome defaults are clean and pretty and I like to use wayland on touchscreen devices.

+**TODOs**

 - Install extension (could be declarative!)
-- set up shortcut...
+- set up keyboard shortcuts declaratively

 ### Hyprland